CurtisNewbie/Learning-Notes/(D. Daniel Liang, 2015)/Chap28/Content.md

 Assuming that the graph has n vertices, the edges can be represented using a two-dimentioanl n \* n matrix (Adjacency Matrix).
 Adjacency Matrices and Adjacency Lists are efficient for processing graphs.

     In the Adjacency Matrices, the value of each element is either 0 or 1, where 0 indicates that the vertex i has no incident edge to vertex j, and 1 indicates that there is an edge between the vertex i and j.

-    E.g., adjacencyMatrix[i][j], i and j are the indices representing the vertex, and the value of them (0 or 1) indicating that whether the correspondent vertices i and j has connected edge between them.
+    E.g., adjacencyMatrix[i][j], i and j are the indices of two veritices, and the value of them (0 or 1) indicating that whether the correspondent vertices i and j has connected edge between them.

     int[][] adjacencyMatrix = {
         {0,1,0,1,0,1,0,0,0,0,0,},